Jules Jaspar: Trial

 On 15 April 1943 Jaspar and Legrand, along with many others from Fresnes Prison, were loaded onto closed train wagons and taken to Germany.
 Jaspar was deported to Mauthausen concentration camp.
-Claire Legrand was deported to Ravensbrück concentration camp and then to Auschwitz concentration camp in January 1944, where she was murdered in the gas chamber on November 1944.
+Claire Legrand was deported to Ravensbrück concentration camp and then to Auschwitz concentration camp in January 1944, where she was murdered in the gas chamber in November 1944.

 Jaspar was liberated on 5 May 1945.
 On 2 April 1948 he was recognized as a political prisoner and later, on 5 March 1957, as a civilian resistance fighter.